The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Results

-We divide both the bursts into 5-time bins, namely; P2, P3, P4, P5, and P6.
-The P2 time interval corresponds to the sharp rise, whereas time bin P3 signifies the peak of the TNB.
-We further broke the exponential decay part of the TNB into three parts, which are represented by the time bins P4, P5, and P6.
-For each interval, the spectra are extracted through {\tt NUPRODUCTS} routine using the good time interval files (GTIs) for each burst.
-Fig. \ref{fig:spec_burst3} shows the best-fitting time-resolved broadband spectra for 5 different time bins during burst 3.
-We have fitted the joint {\it NICER} and {\it NuSTAR} (FPMA and FPMA) spectra simultaneously using the combination model of absorbed blackbody along with a non-thermal component to account for the persistent emission.
-The broadband spectra for burst 4 are shown in Fig. \ref{fig:spec_burst4}, which is fitted with the same model as burst 3.
+The {\it NICER} time-resolved spectra were modelled using the combination of absorbed blackbody along with a non-thermal component to account for the persistent emission.
 The burst spectra are fitted with a combination of galactic absorption, a blackbody ({\tt bbodyrad}) model, and the persistent spectrum during the burst is accounted for using the $f_a$ method \citep{Worpel2013}.
-The best-fitting results of burst-resolved spectra are summarised in Table \ref{tab:tab4}.
+The best-fitting results of time-resolved spectra are summarised in Table \ref{tab:tab4}.
+During the decay phase (P22 to P24) of the TNB 3, the signal-to-noise ratio was low and fitting statistics were not good, we have not added this in Table \ref{tab:tab4}.
+The hydrogen column density is fixed to the average value of pre-burst and post-burst level $\sim 2.38\times 10^{22}$ cm$^{-2}$ during the fitting of the {\it NICER} time-resolved spectra.
 The dimensionless $f_a$ parameter evolves during the burst as the persistent emission shows variation during this time \citep{Worpel2013}.
 We look for the variation of the persistent emission during the burst through the $f_a$ method.
-We have applied the $f_a$ method to account for the non-thermal emission for the burst-resolved spectra (P2--P6).
-The $f_a$ value does not show significant variation during the burst and $f_a$ reached a maximum of $\sim$1.38 and $\sim$1.55 for burst 3 and burst 4 respectively at the peak of the burst (P3 phase).
+We have applied the $f_a$ method to account for the non-thermal emission for the time-resolved spectra (P2--P24).
+The $f_a$ value does not show significant variation during the burst and $f_a$ reached a maximum of $1.74\pm0.21$ for burst 3 at the peak of the burst (P4 phase).
 Compared to traditional methods, the flux value in the $f_a$ method is lower around the peak of the burst.
-The variation of the blackbody temperature, normalization, and flux is shown in Fig. \ref{fig:fig_time_Resolved}.
+The variation of different spectral parameters during the burst is shown in Fig. \ref{fig:fig_time_Resolved}.
 The top panel of Fig. \ref{fig:fig_time_Resolved} shows the variation of the blackbody temperature; the second panel shows the variation of the blackbody normalization; the third and fourth panels show the evolution of the total flux and blackbody flux, respectively.
 The bottom panel of Fig. \ref{fig:fig_time_Resolved} shows the evolution of the persistent flux of the source.
-The blackbody temperature varies between 1.1\,keV and 2 keV during the burst.
-The blackbody temperature attains its maximum value of 2\,keV during the peak (P3) of the burst and the normalization of the blackbody was $260.7 \pm 20$.
-For the normalization, the blackbody radius ($R_{bb}$) can be estimated via, $\mathrm{Norm}_{bb} = \frac{R_{bb}^{2}}{D_{10 }^{2}}$, where $D_{10}$ is the source distance in units of 10\,kpc.
-A peak flux of $\sim 4.6 \times 10^{-8}$ erg cm$^{-2}$ s$^{-1}$ is reached during the P3 phase of the burst.
-The radius of the photosphere reached a maximum value near phase 6 (P6) for both of the bursts.
-The photosphere radius expands up to $14.6\pm2.1$ km and $15.1\pm2.0$ km for burst 3 and burst 4 respectively (assuming the source distance is $\sim$8.5 kpc), then the photosphere radius shrinks to a value of $12.5\pm2.0$ km during the decay phase of the burst (P6).
+The blackbody temperature varies between 1.03\,keV, and 2.16 keV during burst 3 and for burst 4, kT varies between 0.82 keV to 2.09 keV.
+The blackbody temperature attains its maximum value of 2.16\,keV during the peak (P4) of the burst and the normalization of the blackbody was $\sim207$ for burst 3.
+From the normalization, the blackbody radius ($R_\mathrm{bb}$) can be estimated via, $\mathrm{Norm}_\mathrm{bb} = \frac{R_\mathrm{bb}^{2}}{D_{10 }^{2}}$, where $D_{10}$ is the source distance in units of 10\,kpc.
+A peak flux of $\sim 4.2 \times 10^{-8}$ erg cm$^{-2}$ s$^{-1}$ is reached during the P4 phase of burst 3.
+The apparent emitting area of the blackbody is estimated from the average normalization of the blackbody component for burst 3 and burst 4 during the P4 phase.
+The apparent emitting area of the blackbody corresponding to the normalization $\sim$212 is estimated to be $\sim$9.2 km (assuming the source distance is $\sim$6.3 kpc \citep{Che22}) and $\sim$12.5 km (assuming the source distance is $\sim$8.6 kpc \citep{Bu22}) respectively.